helloworld1973/DGDATA/README.md

 - `DSADS_get_features_samples.py`: reads the DSADS dataset, selects specific activities and sensor channels, and extracts data for a source user and a target user

+- `read_dataset/read_OPPT_dataset.py`: read and process OPPT data.
+It initializes with parameters for users, window sizes, and sampling frequency, and includes methods to map activities, identify sensor channels, and segment data

+- `read_dataset/read_PAMAP2_dataset.py`: read and process PAMAP2 data.
+It initializes with parameters for users, window sizes, and sampling frequency, and includes methods to map activities, identify sensor channels, and segment data

+- `read_dataset/read_DSADS_dataset.py`: read and process DSADS data.
+It initializes with parameters for users, window sizes, and sampling frequency, and includes methods to map activities, identify sensor channels, and segment data

 # Hyperparameters

 The hyperparameters used in the model can significantly impact performance.
 Here are the key hyperparameters and their default values: